Hello

 Monthly

-Rinse out your filter with a hose
+Rinse out your filter with a hose and Treat as needed

 Shock - leave your cover open while the jets run